Landsker Line: History

 When historians began to gain interest in the linguistic divide, they used the term "landsker", or "lansker", for example by Richard Fenton in 1810, though the term had been used much earlier by antiquarian George Owen of Henllys in 1603.
 It remains in common use.
-Local people may not be familiar with the term, but they recognise that the language divide stretching from St Bride's Bay to Carmarthen Bay remains very distinct.
+Local people are very aware of the term, and recognise that the language divide stretching from St Bride's Bay to Carmarthen Bay remains very distinct.

 Language and genetic differences

 The differences in the proportion of Welsh speakers persists in the 21st century and is illustrated by the map derived from the 2011 census.

 Researchers at the Wellcome Trust Centre for Human Genetics reported in 2015 "unexpectedly stark differences between inhabitants in the north and south of the Welsh county of Pembrokeshire" in DNA signatures.

-Until recently, intermarriage between the cultures north or south of the divide had been discouraged: those from the north were Non-conformist, and those from the south were mainly Catholic and Anglican.